rmajuri/rob-majuri-blog/content/blog/debugging/index.md

 ![The Network tab displaying endpoint and response data](./network.png)

 This removes a lot of guess work.
-When your front end fails to fetch or post data, or fails to render in the way you think it should, just pop open your network tab and look at the endpoint interactions taking place over the wire.
+When the code behind your front end view fails to fetch or post data, or fails to render in the way you think it should, just pop open your network tab and look at the endpoint interactions taking place over the wire.

 ### Place Strategic Breakpoints